Soralsei/rr100-rhoban/README.md

 # RR100 Navigation package
 ## Dependencies
 This project should only depend on docker to be built and function.
 You can see install instructions by following [this link](https://docs.docker.com/engine/install/).
+If you get permission-related errors when managing docker after installing, first try to follow the instructions located [here](https://docs.docker.com/engine/install/linux-postinstall/).
+If these instructions still don't resolve your issues, you might need to prepend `sudo` before every command that involves docker (the `build_and_run.sh` script included).

 If you want to have access to hardware acceleration inside the container using an nvidia GPU, follow the install instructions for the nvidia-container-toolkit located [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).